michael5r/mmm-hue-lights/README.md

 ## Installing the module
-Run `git clone https://github.com/michael5r/mmm-hue-lights.git` from inside your `MagicMirror/modules` folder.
+1. Run `git clone https://github.com/michael5r/mmm-hue-lights.git` from inside your `MagicMirror/modules` folder.
+2. Enter the new `mmm-hue-lights` directory and execute `npm install`.

 ## Getting the Hue credentials